odota-php/odota/README.md

 come to mind, and these may be implemented as different drivers in the future:

  * `proc_open()` with pty descriptors instead of pipes.
-Pseudo-terminal support in PHP, however, is undocumented and [not supported by Travis][travis-pty] at the time of writing (Sep 2016).
+Pseudo-terminal support in PHP, however, is undocumented and not supported by Travis at the time of writing (Sep 2016).
  * Writing a script to STDIN of the [`expect`][man-expect] binary.
  * Using the [`empty`][man-empty] command.